emilsjolander/hippo/README.md

 Lanuage specification for hippo-lang
 ====================================
 Hippo is a toy project i'm working on.
-It's a typed language in the list family.
+It's a statically typed language with inspirations from lisp.

 Keywords
 --------